0ranki/enervent-ctrl/README.md

 Pingvin and Kotilämpö are registered trademarks of Enervent Zehnder Oy.

-<sup><sub>Github is used to build the binaries and container images with Github Actions.
+<sup><sub>Github is used to build the binaries and container images with Github Actions, and host pre-built releases.
 Mirrored from https://git.oranki.net/jarno/enervent-ctrl</sub></sup>